zuqini/nvim/README.md

 - Clone into `~/.config/nvim`
 - Run `$ nvim`

-`init.vim` should automatically install Vim-Plug and plugins on first run.
+\*`init.vim` will automatically install Vim-Plug and plugins.

-The theme sets background to transparent because I use a background image in the terminal.
+\*The theme sets background to transparent because I use a background image in the terminal.
 To use the default theme background, see `configs/main.vim`.

-### Windows (neovim-qt)
+### Windows (nvim-qt)
-Windows requires manual Vim-Plug and plugins set-up.
+\*Windows requires manual Vim-Plug and plugins installation.
 - Follow the [Windows installation instructions](https://github.com/neovim/neovim/releases/)
 - Add path to `nvim-qt.exe` to environment variables
 - Install [Vim-Plug](https://github.com/junegunn/vim-plug)